groonga/groonga/doc/source/install/others.rst

 When you specify ``--disable-apache-arrow`` explicitly, Groonga disables the Apache Arrow support even if Apache Arrow is installed on the system.

-Here is an example that enables the Apache Arrow support explicitly.
+Here is an example how to enable the Apache Arrow support explicitly.

 .. code-block:: console